 Lessons from a self guided safari in South Africa

-Travel has the ability to broaden your understanding of the world and its peoples, build self-confidence, build tolerance and grow relationships, it can leave you elated and awe-struck, overwhelmed and speechless, and it has the ability to sadden you to your core.
-Its offers you the opportunity to reflect on your own life and circumstances, and in most cases to come to realise that the daily problems we face pale in comparison to a large swath of the worlds developing population, travel is about appreciation.
+Travel has the ability to broaden your understanding of the world and its inhabitants, build self-confidence, build tolerance and grow relationships, it can leave you elated and awe-struck, overwhelmed and speechless, and it has the ability to sadden you to your core.
+Its offers you the opportunity to reflect on your own life and circumstances, and in many cases, to come to realise that the daily problems we face pale in comparison to a large swath of the worlds developing population.

 As i sit here and write this overlooking the sun rising on the strikingly beautiful limestone cliffs of the Golden Gate Highlands National Park it occurs to me that travel is made for these moments of blissful calm and reflective quiet.
-This trip so far has been an amazing experience, South Africa has so much to offer in its variety and vibrancy but also offers a view into how the desperation of poverty can force people to destroy their most precious assets just to make enough to feed their families.
+This trip so far has been an amazing experience, South Africa has so much to offer in its variety and vibrancy, but it also offers a view into how the desperation of poverty can force people to destroy their most precious assets just to get by.